College and Young Adult Drunk Driving

-Spring break is a particularly dangerous and deadly time on Texas roadways.
-Each Spring Break, hundreds of young, promising lives are cut short due to the fateful decision to get behind the wheel and drive drunk.
-In an effort to stop this deadly trend, the Texas Department of Transportation has launched its College and Young Adult Impaired Driving phase of the statewide Plan While You Can campaign.
-The campaign aims to save lives and reduce crashes especially among young people who have their whole lives ahead of them.
+Spring break can be a particularly dangerous and deadly time on Texas roadways.
+Each spring break, too many young, promising lives are cut short due to the fateful and regrettable decision to get behind the wheel, and drive drunk.
+In an effort to stop this deadly trend, TxDOT is focusing on young adults and college students through the statewide, impaired driving campaign - Drive Sober.
+No Regrets.
+The campaign aims to save lives and reduce crashes among young people while making the roads safer for everyone.

-The College and Young Adult Impaired Driving campaign aims to caution young adults to think twice before they drink and drive and also serves to remind those under 21 that it is illegal to consume any amount of alcohol.
-The legal limit in Texas for intoxication is .08 (blood or breath alcohol concentration).
-However, when a law enforcement officer has probable cause based on the driver’s behavior, drivers can be arrested with a BAC below .08.
-Drivers under the influence of alcohol could face up to $17,000 in fines and fees, jail time and could lose their license.
+In Texas, it is illegal for anyone under 21 to consume alcohol.
+The state's legal limit for intoxication is .08 blood or breath alcohol concentration (BAC).
+Law enforcement officers can arrest drivers having a BAC below .08 with probable cause based on the driver’s behavior.
+Drivers under the influence of alcohol may face up to $17,000 in fines and fees, jail time and could lose their license.